meltano/handbook/src/_company/okrs.md

 2. Key Results - These are metrics or "[KPIs](/data-team/kpis)" which measure our success, relative to the states objectives.
 3. Initiatives - These are specific actions we can take which improve our Key Result metrics and, in turn, our help us reach our Objectives.

+## Definition of a Key Result

+A Key Result consists of the following elements:

+- Metric or KPI
+- Start value
+- Target value
+- A KR title

 ## OKR IDs

 We identify OKRs with the id number "YYYY.XN" where: